Opinion: Josh Callaghan

 - For many years now, interest rates in the developed world (particularly in the US) have been low, really low.
 This has provided very favourable credit markets, and if we’ve learned anything from the GFC, it’s that money managers love debt.

-- The Eurozone is still relatively brittle with the full impact of the Brexit still to come, plans to withdraw stimulus measures and interest rates are still near zero.
+- The Eurozone is still relatively brittle with the full impact of the Brexit still to come, and interest rates are still near zero.

-- China’s growth may be slowing and Trump-led trade rhetoric adds uncertainty to the future of global trade.
+- China’s growth is slowing and Trump-led trade rhetoric adds uncertainty to the future of global trade.

 And these are just the big themes.
 There are a bunch of other country, sector and fundamental analysis that can be used to paint a bleak global picture.